Definition of Quality Management Planning

 Quality management planning is an integral part of the organization’s objectives

-Quality management planning should not be taken as a function different than the organization’s routine processes, it is a continuous process that has to be followed in the day to day practice of the organization rather than taking it up separately and then finding loopholes in the internal process.
+It should not be taken as a function different than the organization’s routine processes, it is a continuous process that has to be followed in the day to day practice of the organization rather than taking it up separately and then finding loopholes in the internal process.
 Many a times employees feel it be a hindrance to their work though it is an integral part of the overall process of delivering superior product quality.

 It is a small step by step process that ensures no big gaps are found later on that have to be rectified.
 It is the approach of continuously asking how processes can be improved for better results rather than who can get better results.
 It shifts the focus on quality management process for answering difficult questions, rather than on people.
 It is essential to understand that quality can be measured in quantitative terms and must be managed at all cost.